 Luke Chapter 21 "The Temple and the Titanic"

 It’s always important to remember when reading scripture that things like chapter/verse numbers, pericope(story) headings like, “The Widow’s Mite,” and even punctuation found in scripture were not included in the original versions of what we read today.
-That being said, Chapter 21 of Luke’s gospel is distinctive from Ch.
+Chapter 21 of Luke’s gospel is distinctive from Ch.
 20. In Ch.
 20, as you might remember, we encountered Jesus’ tit-for-tats with religious authorities and community leaders.
 There are no such confrontations in Ch.
 21, rather we see Jesus where he seems to belong: in the temple teaching and preaching.
 That being said, an interesting segue has occurred for us regarding the Widow’s offering:

 45 In the hearing of all the people he said to the disciples, 46 “Beware of the scribes, who like to walk around in long robes, and love to be greeted with respect in the marketplaces, and to have the best seats in the synagogues and places of honor at banquets.
 47 They devour widows’ houses and for the sake of appearance say long prayers.
 They will receive the greater condemnation.”